svenakela/ha/zaptec/README.md

 The main fuses can be bursted for a short while.
 Don't panic if that happens.
 The automation is even cool with that up to a 20 second period (it also takes a few seconds for the charger to react).
 If that happens too often though, or if the bursts are way over the limit, you probably have too much going on in your house grid.
 To decrease the risk of it happening you can lower the `Charger Fuse Limit` to a lower value than the real fuses.

 If you have the possibility to shut off big consumers while charging, that is a good thing.
 For example if you can charge at night and at the same time turn off the water heating, the charger can operate freely without large concurrent consumers interfering.

+## Dashboarding my Charger

+Here is a simple gauge for a Lovelace dashboard reading one of the phases from the integration.

+          - type: gauge
+            entity: sensor.<the name of your charger>_current_phase_1
+            name: Zaptec
+            unit: A
+            min: 0
+            max: 16
+            segments:
+              - from: 0
+                color: '#2980B9'
+              - from: 6
+                color: '#48C9B0'
+              - from: 10
+                color: '#7DCEA0'
+              - from: 14
+                color: '#FFC300'
+              - from: 16
+                color: '#FF5733'

+If you want a quick release or adjust slider, useful during testing as a panic or enforce controller.
+By adjusting this slider the charger will be updated.

+          - type: entities
+            entities:
+              - entity: number.<your installation name, probably your address>_available_current
+                name: Limit
+                secondary_info: last-updated
+            title: Zaptec Begränsning

 ## Test cases